Manchester United transfer rumours

 The latest players Man Utd have been linked with...

+Philippe Coutinho - The former Liverpool winger says he will not join United out of respect to his former club (Sky Sports News, June 17).

+Youri Tielemans - United have made a £36m bid for the Monaco midfielder (The Sun, June 18); The club have made further enquiries into signing Tielemans.
+(Mail, June 16); The Leicester midfielder says he is flattered by links with Tottenham and Manchester United (Sky Sports News, June 6).

-Harry Maguire - United are growing increasingly confident of winning the race to sign Leicester defender Harry Maguire in light of Manchester City's reluctance to pay over £80m for the England international.
-(Daily Mail, June 15); United have not been put off by Leicester's sky high asking price of £90m for Maguire (London Evening Standard, June 13); Ole Gunnar Solskjaer will try and sign Maguire or Toby Alderweireld if United miss out on landing Matthijs de Ligt.(Express, June 9); Ed Woodward is ready to match Leicester's £80m valuation to bring Maguire to Manchester United.
-(The Sun, June 16).
-The defender had struck a gentleman's agreement with the late Leicester owner Vichai Srivddhanaprabha to leave the club this summer.
-(Mirror, June 16).
+Harry Maguire - Andreas Pereira could be used as a makeweight to facilitate Maguire's move (The Sun, June 18); United are growing increasingly confident of winning the race to sign Maguire in light of Manchester City's reluctance to pay over £80m for the England international.
+(Daily Mail, June 15); United have not been put off by Leicester's sky high asking price of £90m (London Evening Standard, June 13).

-Aaron Wan-Bissaka - Aaron Wan-Bissaka favours a move to United but is not forcing through an exit from Crystal Palace.
-(Sky Sports News, June 14); Manchester United are preparing to make a second improved bid for Crystal Palace right-back Wan-Bissaka after having their initial £40m bid rejected.
-(Sky Sports News, June 14); Wan-Bissaka has told Crystal Palace he wants to make a dream move to Manchester United.
-(Mirror, June 12); Manchester United are ready to up their offer for the defender to £50m.
-(The Sun, June 12); Manchester United are holding further talks with Crystal Palace this weekend aimed at agreeing a fee for Wan-Bissaka (The Sun, June 16).

-David de Gea - United will table an improved contract offer to De Gea in a bid to keep the Spain international at Old Trafford beyond the summer of 2020.
-(ESPN, June 15); United are ready to hand 'keeper David de Gea £20m if he leaves for PSG now (The Sun, June 9); De Gea is prepared for a fresh contract offer from Manchester United as talks over a new deal continue.
-(Telegraph, June 12)
+Technical director - Rio Ferdinand admits he is interested in becoming Manchester United's first technical director but says the role has not yet been defined by the club (Sky Sports News, June 12); Ed Woodward will continue to call the shots on the transfer policy at Manchester United, with the club not expected to appoint a sporting or technical director this summer.
+(Daily Mail, June 12).

+Toby Alderweireld - Ole Gunnar Solskjaer will try and sign Toby Alderweireld if Manchester United miss out on landing Matthijs de Ligt.
+(Daily Express, June 9).

 Giovani Lo Celso - United have emerged as favourites ahead of Tottenham to sign Real Betis playmaker Giovani Lo Celso, who is valued at £67m by the La Liga club.
 (Independent, June 15).

-Sean Longstaff - Manchester United are confident they can reach a £25m agreement with Newcastle for midfielder Sean Longstaff.
+Sean Longstaff - United are thought to be interested, but no approach has been made (Sky Sports News, June 17); United are confident they can reach a £25m agreement with Newcastle for midfielder Sean Longstaff.
 (Daily Mirror, June 15).
-But although United are thought to be interested, no approach has been made.

-Gareth Bale - Sky Sports News understands Bale is no longer one of Manchester United's transfer targets this summer as 'both his age and the salary he commands means he does not fit the transfer profile the club are pursuing.'
+Gareth Bale - Bale is no longer one of Manchester United's transfer targets this summer as 'both his age and the salary he commands means he does not fit the transfer profile the club are pursuing' (Sky Sports News, June 13).

-Ivan Perisic - The Croatian will be allowed to leave Inter this summer for a fee of around £35m.
-There has previously been interest in Perisic from Manchester United and Arsenal, but as yet no bid has been submitted by a Premier League club.
-(Sport Italia, June 14)

-Antoine Griezmann - United have made a last-ditch £95m bid to convince the French striker to join the club instead of making a move, as expected, to Barcelona (The Sun, June 13); Manchester United have been blindsided in their bid to sign Griezmann as he is expected to join Barcelona for £110m.
-(Mirror, June 16)

-Daniel James - The Wales winger has completed his transfer to United from Swansea on a five-year contract with the option of a sixth.
+CONFIRMED: Daniel James - The Wales winger has completed his transfer to United from Swansea on a five-year contract.

-Jan Oblak - Atletico Madrid goalkeeper Jan Oblak wants to leave the club this summer and is interested in a move to Manchester United (ESPN, June 11)

 Rodri - Manchester United are willing to match Manchester City and pay £62m Atletico Madrid midfielder Rodri (Daily Star, June 11).